 Home to Boston Light, the oldest lighthouse site in the country.

 This bedrock outcropping is one of the Brewsters, a group of the outermost islands in the park.
-It is an active Coast Guard navigational aid facility, so the buildings are not open to the casual visitor and there are no public rest rooms on the island.
-A carry-in/carry-out policy applies to all trash.
+Little Brewster Island is an active Coast Guard navigational aid facility and is not currently not open to visitors.

 Boston Light is a National Historic Landmark, listed in the National Register of Historic Places.
 For more information about the facility, please go to the National Park Service Maritime Heritage Program Inventory of Historic Light Stations.